ojitha/ojitha.github.io/_posts/2025-05-01-AWS-LLM-langchain.md

 I have used the Bedrock user guide[^2] to select the `service_name` above.

-LangChain provides a chat model component to build conversational applications.
+LangChain offers a chat model component for building conversational applications.

 ```python
 from langchain_aws import ChatBedrock as Bedrock